sahithyandev/s2/src/content/docs/computer-organization-and-digital-design/04-logic-gates.md

 next: true
 ---

 There are AND, OR, XOR, and their inverted versions.

-### BUF

-A logical gate that reflects the input as is.
-But there is a time delay.

-#### Tri-state buffer

-Works as a switch.
-A control signal. if the control signal is

-- 0 - disconnected
-- 1 - connected

-## Extending for n-inputs
+Usually takes 2 inputs.
+Can be extended for n-inputs.

 ### XOR

 Returns true **iff** when the number of true inputs are odd.

+## Universal gate

+A gate is a universal gate **iff** a collection of that gates can be arranged to implement AND, OR & NOT gates.
+Can be used to implement any circuit.
+Is _functionally complete_.

+NAND and NOR gates are universal.

 ## Logical circuit representation

 Logical circuits are a abstraction of transistor circuits.
-The circuits can be built using <abbr title="Transistor-to-Transistor Logic">TTL</abbr> or
+The logical circuits can be built using <abbr title="Transistor-Transistor Logic">TTL</abbr> or
 <abbr title="Complementary Metal Oxide Semiconductor">CMOS</abbr>.

 ### TTL

-Two or more transistors are used.
+Two or more (bipolar junction) transistors are used.
+0V for LOW.
+5V for HIGH.
+Power consumption is high (even when idle).
+Switching is fast.
+Slow compared to modern CMOS.
+Low noise margin compared to CMOS.

 ### CMOS

 Uses 2 metal oxide semiconductors.
+Power consumption is very low.
+High speed.
+High noise margin.

 :::note

 It is recommended to design CMOS with NAND gates only.
 NAND gates have more fanout and less power comsumption.
-The other gates can be implemented using NAND.

 :::